top of page

 Muscles Worked: the Russian twist targets the transverse abdominus and all the surrounding muscles of the abdomen.

-Also, when you put that beasty circuit together comprised of burpees, bench jumps and clap-hand press-ups, you’re going to need a recovery exercise.
-Russian Twist to the rescue!
+Also, when you put that beasty bodyweight circuit together comprised of burpees, bench jumps and clap-hand press-ups, you’re going to need a recovery exercise.
+Russian twist to the rescue!

 Muscles Worked: Pull-ups require the use of a variety of different muscles of the upper body.
 These include latissimus dorsi, teres major (back), rear deltoid (shoulders), pectoralis major (chest), biceps brachii, triceps, brachialis and brachioradialis (forearms).